chideraani/diabetes_predict/README.md

   - Ensure you use Python 3.

 ## Output
+- The best model proved to the Gradient Boosting Classifier with 89.6% accuracy.
 - A website application was built from this project using Streamlit and deployed to Heroku.
 View [here](https://diadetect.herokuapp.com/)

+## Extending this...
+- Try to carry out an extensive EDA and maybe create more features.
+- Try to increase the model accuracy by hyperparameter tuning or other methods.